 There is something so calm and peaceful about being outside in the early morning when everyone else is still sleeping.
 Well, actually many are not.

-One day last week when my husband, Travis, and I could not sleep we got up at 2 a.m., started a pot of coffee and went for a long walk.
-We were surprised at how many lights were on.
+One day last week when I could not sleep, I got up at 2 a.m., started a pot of coffee and went for a long walk.
+I was surprised at how many lights were on.
 I could actually smell breakfast coming from the open windows of some.
 But, the quiet, the black sky and brilliant stars with the wind gently blowing was both invigorating and calming.
-We returned home, settled on the couch with coffee and books, read and chatted until it was time to ready for work.
-It was as if I got an extra weekend morning in on a weekday.
-The simple change in my schedule, the positive way we had begun the morning carried over into the day.
+I returned home, settled on the couch with coffee and books, and read and until it was time to ready for work.
+It was as if I got an extra weekend morning on a weekday.
+The simple change in my schedule, the positive way I had begun the morning carried over into the day.